Jaack17/Currency-Exchanger/README.md

 - The code is organized into functions to improve readability and maintainability.

 - The program allows users to update exchange rates if they suspect outdated information.

+- User-friendly display: Currency codes and symbols are now displayed for easy understanding.

+- Enhanced user input validation: The program now accommodates various ways users might input currencies, such as using currency codes, names, or symbols.

 ## Usage